ietf-wg-asdf/SDF/sdf.md

   `description` in the example.

-  If an enum needs to use a data type different from text string, e.g. what would have been
+  If an enum needs to use a data type different from text string, e.g. what would have been:

   ~~~ json
   "type": "number",